polterguy/hyper-core/README.md

 If the user is not logged in, the above will return the guest username and role, which defaults to _"guest"_.

-**Notice**, the authentication cookie is not accessible on the client, since this would open up for a whole range of different types of attacks, such as _"session highjacking"_, etc. Hence the only way to get information from the client about the status of your client, is by issuing a `whoami` HTTP request towards the server.
+**Notice**, the authentication cookie is not accessible on the client, since this would open up for a whole range of different types of attacks, such as _"session highjacking"_, etc. Hence, the only way to get information from the client about the status of your client, is by issuing a `whoami` HTTP request towards the server.

 ### Authorisation objects